tylerharter/cs320/s20/p1/README.md

 We want to explore the performance of `wc.py` for different combinations of `total_words` and `uniq_words`.
-Write a function that can perform measurements to produce a DataFrame something like the following (this is for your own convience -- we aren't picky about the details for this function).
+Write a function that can perform measurements to produce a DataFrame something like the following (this is for your own convenience -- we aren't picky about the details for this function).

 <img src="img/part4.png">